 (6) One member representing the waste hauling industry;

-(7) Two members, 1 representing the soft drink industry and 1 representing the alcohol beverage industry, representing the beverage industry;
+(7) Two members, 1 representing the soft drink industry and 1 representing the alcohol beverage industry;

 (8) One member representing the Delaware State Chamber of Commerce;

-(10) Five members representing community-based or public-interest groups.
+(10) Five members representing community-based or public-interest groups; and

 (11) One member representing the Delaware Food Industry Council.